 - If the above action doesn’t work, try highlighting the blank page and hit the Delete button again.

 In most cases, the above solution will do the trick, which is why you should always use that method first before exploring other options.
 Occasionally, however, the blank page remains.

 Method #2: Check Custom Spacing

-If Google Docs gets instructed to automatically insert an amount of space after a paragraph, it may result in a new page at the end of the document.
+If Google Docs gets instructed to insert an amount of space after a paragraph automatically, it may result in a new page at the end of the document.
 To see if the custom spacing is to blame, try the following steps.

 - Navigate to Format within the toolbar, then hover over Line spacing.

 Method #3: Adjust Page Breaks